terjeio/grblHAL/spindle simulator/README.md

 LOCK:\<0|1\>

-Specifies lock mode, 0 /(default/) - AUTO mode on: add STEP RPM offset to encoder output.
+Specifies lock mode, 0 \(default\) - AUTO mode on: add STEP RPM offset to encoder output.
 AUTO mode off: adds a fraction of PWM input to encoder output, 1 - ignore STEP inputs When AUTO mode is on, scaled PWM input otherwise.

 ---